30 Secret Wonders to Discover in Regional Australia

 Chase waterfalls in Adelaide River, NT

-9/32Litchfield National Park boasts some of the best swimming holes in the Territory but Robin Falls – cool, croc-free and cascading over several tiers – lies, sneakily, just outside the park boundary, south of the town of Adelaide River.
+8/31Litchfield National Park boasts some of the best swimming holes in the Territory but Robin Falls – cool and cascading over several tiers – lies, sneakily, just outside the park boundary, south of the town of Adelaide River.
+Like anywhere in the NT, make sure you do your research before you decide to take a dip, as the season you’re visiting could dictate safety.

 Image credit: Tourism and Events Queensland